danaliv/pop/README.md

 ### / ( i1 i2 -- i3 )
 Divides i1 by i2.

+### = ( x y -- i )
+If x and y are equal, pushes 1, otherwise pushes 0.
+The values can be any type but only like types can be equal.
+String comparisons are case-sensitive.

 ### . ( x -- )
 Prints the top value.
 Aliased to `puts`.